 Address: 23 Goodramgate, York YO1 7LW

-Another quirky little café set up in an old Gatehouse atop the city walls.
+My final recommendation for the best cafes and coffee shops in York is Gatehouse Coffee – another quirky little café set up in an old Gatehouse atop the city walls.
 It’s fairly small, but there’s lots of areas to choose to sit, including up a narrow stairwell or on the rooftop terrace to enjoy the views.

 Staff are really friendly and it’s a great place to start the day – nice and relaxed with seriously yummy coffee.
 Although the menu isn’t huge, it’s all good quality and very tasty.
 I’d definitely go back sometime and try one of the cakes as they looked amazing!